 In Summary

 Remember: the aroma, taste, and appearance will vary depending on the roast, grind, and brew style of the coffee.
-Don’t expect exactly the same from every place, but do expect to enjoy a delicious drink.
+Don’t expect the same from every place, but do expect to enjoy a delicious drink.

 Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.